abrimo/TinyMCE-Autocomplete-Plugin/README.md

 AutoComplete for TinyMCE provides inline autocomplete in a style similar to Twitter or Facebook.
 The text you type in tinyMCE is checked against a list of specified options; if there is a match then you will see them appear in a list underneath the caret.
 This plugin was originally designed for PriorityCentre, a task and meeting management application developed by Mijura (https://mijura.com).

+This plugin has been tested in Firefox, Chrome, Safari and Internet Explorer 9.
+It currently does not support IE7/8.

 ## Screenshot

 ![Screenshot of the tinymce autocomplete plugin](http://i.imgur.com/riKIZ.png)